Nintendo Network: Miiverse

 Miiverse was a social network for Wii U and Nintendo 3DS, created by Nintendo System Development and Hatena powered by the Nintendo Network.
-It was discontinued on November 7, 2017.
+It was discontinued on November 8, 2017.
 Integrated into every game, Miiverse allowed players to interact and share their experiences through their own Miis by way of drawings, text, screenshots, and sometimes game videos.

 Nintendo TVii

-Nintendo TVii was a free television based service which allowed users on a unified system to watch films or programs from content providers, formerly such as Hulu Plus, Netflix, Amazon Video, and their cable network.
+Nintendo TVii (pronounced as "TV") was a free television based service which allowed users on a unified system to watch films or programs from content providers, formerly such as Hulu Plus, Netflix, Amazon Video, and their cable network.
 Users were then able to select the source of the program they wish to watch and watch it on their television or on the Wii U GamePad.
 Users could also use the GamePad screen to get information on the show they are watching.
 Such information was received from Wikipedia, IMDb, Rotten Tomatoes, as well as individual source services.
 The information provided on the GamePad for each show included reviews, screenshots, realtime player positions in sports broadcasts, cast lists, trailers, and general information about the show.

-Despite initially launching in late 2012 in select countries, development was plagued by various technical issues and delays, and the service failed to launch in Europe, subsequently canceling plans to launch it in Oceania, and was later discontinued in North America by August 2015.
+Despite initially launching in late 2012 in select countries, development was plagued by various technical issues and delays, and the service to launch in Europe, subsequently canceling plans to launch it in Oceania, and was later discontinued in North America and Europe by August 2015.
 The Nintendo TVii icon and UI access had since been subsequently removed from the Wii U HOME Menu as of the 5.4.0E update on PAL consoles, and as of the 5.5.0U update on North American consoles.
+8 November, 2017, Japanese TVii service was discontinued, but remains on the home screen of Japanese systems.